asadmash/asadsnote/src/content/blog/error-nextjs-document-not-defined/index.md

 ---
-title: How to fix “document is not defined” in Next.js
+title: fix “document is not defined” in Next.js
 date: 2025-07-18
 # updateDate: 2023-12-28
 tags: [NextJS, Server]